 Dura-Bar® G2 is a pearlitic gray iron containing Type A graphite.
 G2 is built around ASTM A48 Class 40 gray iron, which is validated from a separately cast bar.
-These continuous cast bars made to this robust specification are a good fit for a variety of applications due to its good machinability, wear resistance and vibration damping properties.
+These continuous cast bars made to this robust specification are a good fit for a variety of applications due to their good machinability, wear resistance, and vibration-damping properties.
 Click here to view the Dura-Bar Iron Stock Allowances.

 |Mechanical Properties (Typical)|

 |Tensile Strength (PSI)*||40,000|

 |Compressive strength (PSI)||120,000|